Package Management in Linux

 #rpm -qd rsyslog

-- To listing of all files that come with the package.
+- To the listing all files that come with the package.

 #rpm -q1 rsyslog